Kmeakin/walrus-report/src/20-reference.md

 This behaviour also describes why such types are called "bottom types": in a type-system with subtyping, a bottom type is a subtype of all other types (including itself and all other bottom types).
-Note that Walrus does not in general have a subtyping mechanism: `Never` is the only type that may be passed to a context expecting a different type.
+Note that Walrus does not have a subtyping mechanism: `Never` is the only type that may be passed to a context expecting a different type.

 TODO IF TIME: Curry-Howard Isomoprhism, Principle of Explosion